Chart Color Schemes

 Educational outcomes in Scone fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 15.9%, substantially below the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.0%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.4%).
-Trade and technical skills are prominent, with 40.8% of residents aged 15+ holding vocational credentials - advanced diplomas (9.2%) and certificates (31.6%).
+The area's university qualification rate is 15.9%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are most common at 12.0%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.4%).
+Vocational credentials are prevalent, with 40.8% of residents aged 15+ holding them – advanced diplomas at 9.2% and certificates at 31.6%.
+Educational participation is high, with 28.9% of residents currently enrolled in formal education: 11.3% in primary, 8.9% in secondary, and 2.0% in tertiary education.

 Frequently Asked Questions - Education